RRZE-HPC/asmbench/doc/sc18src_artifact_appendix.md

 ## A.3 Installation

-To install `asmjit` in the correct version and all its dependencies into the users home directory, execute: `pip3 install --user asmjit[sc18src]==0.1.2`.
+To install `asmbench` in the correct version and all its dependencies into the users home directory, execute: `pip3 install --user asmbench[sc18src]==0.1.2`.

-Alternatively clone https://github.com/RRZE-HPC/pyasmjit with commit hash 515b28cb4e44426239e6161dc3a79d888a9e0e21 and install using included `setup.py`.
+Alternatively clone https://github.com/RRZE-HPC/asmbench with commit hash 515b28cb4e44426239e6161dc3a79d888a9e0e21 and install using included `setup.py`.

 ## A.4 Experiment workflow

 1. Fix frequency, e.g., using likwid: `likwid-setFrequencies -f <FREQ>`. `<FREQ>` should be the base clock for the specific model used.
 2. Disable turbo mode, e.g., using likwid: `likwid-setFrequencies -t 0`.
-3. Run `asmjit.sc18src` module: `python3 -m asmjit.sc18src`.
+3. Run `asmbench.sc18src` module: `python3 -m asmbench.sc18src`.

 ## A.5 Evaluation and expected result